the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 We have elaborated on the basic competencies that RSEs may have, and we have provided a detailed picture of how these competencies manifest along different dimensions.
-We have discussed who can deliver the necessary skills and and the approaches to support skills development.
+We have discussed who can deliver the necessary skills and the approaches to support skills development.
 Now, in the final step, we want to discuss how this specialization can become a natural part of the landscape of professions and which steps we need to take to professionalize their education.